gvolpe/play-oauth-silhouette/README.md

-play-auth-silhouette
+play-oauth-silhouette
 ====================

+## Authorizations

+#### Google

+Create a Client ID at [Google Console Developer](https://console.developers.google.com/).
+Ensure the Project Name is equal to the Product Name (Project --> APIs and Authentication --> Authorization Screen --> Product Name)

-**In order to perform authorizations with Google+, make sure you have enabled Google+ API and Contacts API at [Google Console Developer](https://console.developers.google.com/)**
+- In order to perform authorizations with Google+, make sure you have enabled Google+ API and Contacts API.

+#### Facebook

+Create an Application at [Facebook Developer](https://developers.facebook.com/).
+- Set a valid contact email at Settings.
+- Make your application available to the general public at Status and Review.

+#### Twitter

+TODO

 ## Template